kevinbluer/bluer-notes-jekyll/quotes.md

 - "What's the good of living if you don't try a few things?"
 Charles M. Schulz
 - "You are imperfect, permanently and inevitably flawed.
 And you are beautiful."
 Amy Bloom
 - "Once you bring life into the world, you must protect it.
 We protect it by changing the world", Elie Wiesel
+- "Life isn't about finding yourself.
+Life is about creating yourself", George Bernard Shaw
+- "I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me.", Ralph Waldo Emerson
+- "Do your little bit of good wherever you are.
+It is those little bits together that overwhelm the world."
+Desmond Tutu
+- “Time is the wisest counselor of all.”, Pericles

+#### Business

+- “Work is love made visible.”, KG
+- "Life is in a constant state of flux and careers are long.
+As much as we obsess about the short-term, the immediate and the adrenaline rush of the moment – your career, your success and your legacy are created and built in the long-term.", Pascal Finette
+- "Make something people want and sell that, or be someone people need and sell you.", Ryan Lilly

+#### Technology

+- "Facebook makes me despise my friends and Twitter makes me hate the rest of the world", Nick Denton